AishwaryaBirla/Kubernetes_webui/index.md

 The Common Gateway Interface, or CGI, is a set of standards that define how information is exchanged between the web server and a custom script.
 CGI can be easily created using cgi-bin of httpd.
 The files which has permission in server to be executed are made executable and put in folder- /var/www/cgi-bin

+#### Task Execution
-After seting up the webserver, Test the working using the url(http://<instance_ip>/kub.html) in any browser- Here are sample inputs and the output obtained from the server over kubernetes cluster.
+After seting up the webserver, test the working using the url(http://<instance_ip>/kub.html) in any browser- Here are sample inputs and the output obtained from the server over kubernetes cluster.

 ##### 1. First screen that appears-
    ![Sample Output](1.PNG)